 Breskend, Jean Spiro 712.6 Bre

-Discusses: city yards, suburban yards, country yards, and rooftops, The practicalities, gardening basics, and such things as pools, garden structures, paving, etc. Illustrated with photographs, line drawings and garden plans.
+Discusses city yards, suburban yards, country yards, rooftops, the practicalities, gardening basics and such things as pools, garden structures, paving, etc. Illustrated with photographs, line drawings and garden plans.

 List compiled by Jean Gardiner, library volunteer and Toronto Master Gardener.